 Use them effectively.
 Use one potted plant per 100 square feet of indoor space.

 Get rid of benzene.
 This chemical is found in detergents, glues, paints, and furniture wax.
 Low levels of benzene can cause dizziness, drowsiness, rapid heart rate, and unconsciousness.
 Get Gerbera Daisy, Chrysanthemum, English Ivy, Dracaena (Janet Craig, marginata and warneckei) and Peace Lily to ward off this toxic chemical.

 Get rid of formaldehyde.
 This chemical is commonly found in plywood, grocery bags, foam insulation, fire retardants, waxed paper, pressed-wood products, adhesive binders in floor coverings, natural gas and cigarette smoke.
 Some plant options are Philodendron, Spider plant, Golden Pothos, Azalea, Bamboo Palm, Corn plant, Chrysanthemum and Mother-in-law's Tongue.

 Get rid of trichloroethylene.
-Trichlorethylene is found in dry cleaning and metal degreasing cleaning products, inks, paints, varnishes, lacquers and adhesives.
-Some plant options are Peace Lily, Gerbera Daisy, Chrysanthemum, Dracaena marginata and warnecki.
+Trichlorethylene is found in dry cleaning and metal degreasing cleaning products, inks, paints, varnishes, lacquers, and adhesives.
+Some plant options are Peace Lily, Gerbera Daisy, Chrysanthemum, Dracaena marginata and warneckei.